-To fix the autocommit(true) mode problem, let the application change the connection to chained mode using the Connection.setAutoCommit(false) mode, or use a set chained on language command.
+To fix the autocommit(true) mode problem, let the application change the connection to chained mode using Connection.setAutoCommit(false), or use a set chained on language command.

-To resolve the stored procedure problem, use the sp_procxmode procedure_name "anymode" command.
+To resolve the stored procedure problem, use this command, sp_procxmode procedure_name, "anymode".